Dissipation-induced topological insulators: A no-go theorem and a recipe: No-go theorem

+With this we can return to the no-go theorem.
+Its proof consists of two steps: \begin{enumerate} \item The main one is to show that a pure steady state implies that the positive Hermitian rate matrices $\gamma^\mathrm{out}$ and $\gamma^\mathrm{in}$ have flat bands with eigenvalue zero, corresponding to the filled and empty single-particle states, respectively.
+Since these bands should be topologically nontrivial, if $\gamma^\mathrm{out}$ and $\gamma^\mathrm{in}$ have finite range, they are gapless. \item The second step is to demonstrate that the gaplessness of $\gamma^\mathrm{out}$ and $\gamma^\mathrm{in}$ implies that the real part of the spectrum of $(\gamma^\mathrm{out}+\gamma^\mathrm{in})/2\pm i \tilde{h}^S$ is not separated by a finite gap from zero, hence the decay rate towards the steady state vanishes in the thermodynamic limit, in contradiction to our assumptions. \end{enumerate}

-Let us consider the steady state, where $\partial_t G = 0$, and work in the single-particle basis where $G$ is diagonal, which is a basis of Bloch states if the system is translationally invariant.
-Since $\rho_0$ is Gaussian, if it is also pure, the eigenvalues of $G$, namely the eigen-occupancies $n_\lambda(\mathbf{k})$, are all zero or one, corresponding to occupied and unoccupied states.
-We will write all the matrices appearing in Eq.~\eqref{eqn:sylvester} in terms of blocks in the occupied-unoccupied basis, e.g., $h = \left(
+The first step results from considering the steady state.
+Let us work in the single-particle basis where $G^{ss}$ is diagonal, which is a basis of Bloch states if the system is translationally invariant.
+Since $\rho_{ss}$ is Gaussian, if it is also pure, the eigenvalues of $G^{ss}$, namely the eigen-occupancies $n^{ss}_\lambda(\mathbf{k})$, are all either 0 or 1, corresponding to empty and filled states, respectively.
+We will write all the matrices appearing in Eq.~\eqref{eqn:sylvester} in terms of blocks in the empty-filled basis, e.g., $\tilde{h}^S = \left(